CompewterTutor/BiblioPixel/doc/overview/How-to-write-a-Project.md

 write your own from scratch.

-_Value sections_ contain simple things like strings, numbers, lists, or dictionaries.
-The five value sections are `aliases`, `numbers`, `path`, `run`, and `shape`.
+_Value Sections_ contain simple things like strings, numbers, lists, or dictionaries.
+The five Value Sections are `aliases`, `numbers`, `path`, `run`, and `shape`.

 # Fields

-Each section has a list of _fields_ - values that you can set.
+Each Section has a list of _Fields_ - values that you can set.

-In Example 2 and 3 above, the `run` section has the field `fps` with value `60` (fps meaning "frames per second"), and the `animation` section has the field `imagePath` with value `/Users/tom/Documents/giphy-zoom.gif `.
+In Example 2 and 3 above, the `run` Section has the Field `fps` with value `60` (fps meaning "frames per second"), and the `animation` Section has the Field `imagePath` with value `/Users/tom/Documents/giphy-zoom.gif `.

-A value section always has the same fields - for example, the `run` section always has the `fps` field in any project.
+A Value Section always has the same Fields - for example, the `run` Section always has the `fps` Field in any Project.

-Each class section has a special field named `typename` which is the name of its Python class.
+Each Class Section has a special Field named `typename` which is the name of its Python class.

-And then each class section has _different_ fields depending on that typename.
+And then each Class Section has _different_ Fields depending on that Typename.

-For example, many animations have no fields at all and do exactly one thing.
+For example, many Animations have no Fields at all and do exactly one thing.

-An example is the animation with the typename `.tests.StripChannelTest`.
+An example is the Animation with the Typename `.tests.StripChannelTest`.

-**Example 4**:  An animation that runs a simple test on a strip of 10 pixels
+**Example 4**:  An Animation that runs a simple test on a strip of 10 pixels

 ```
     shape: 10